-HSBC and First Direct to offer £500 interest-free overdraft buffer to help with cost of living – here's what you need to know
+HSBC and First Direct extend £500 interest-free overdraft buffer offer to help with cost of living – here's what you need to know

-Currently, most HSBC current account customers get a £25 interest-free overdraft buffer, while many First Direct customers get £250 interest-free, with borrowing above these amounts charged at 39.9% EAR variable interest.
+Most HSBC current account customers already get a £25 interest-free overdraft buffer, while many First Direct customers get £250 interest-free, with borrowing above these amounts charged at 39.9% EAR variable interest.

 If you're struggling, see our Cost of living survival guide, which is full of useful tips on saving money.